ev3dev-lang-java/template-project-gradle/README.md

 The project includes some tasks to reduce the time to deploy on your robot.

-Review the IP of your Brick and update the file `deploy.gradle`:
+Review the IP of your Brick and update the file `./gradle/deploy.gradle`:

 ```
 remotes {